kumacoinproject/bc4py/bc4py/user/api/static/doc_account.md

 {"status": true}
 ```
 * About
     * It takes many time.
-Will be close after import automatically.
+    * You need repair wallet after to reflect transaction history.

 move account balance
 ----